Does Progressive cover windshield damage?

 Can I use my own glass shop with Progressive?

-Will a glass claim affect my Progressive insurance rate?
+Will a glass claim affect my Progressive rate?

 Does Progressive cover ADAS recalibration after windshield replacement?